kubernetes-sigs/kube-scheduler-simulator/simulator/docs/environment-variables.md

 resources".
 This variable is used to find Kubeconfig required to access your cluster for importing resources to scheduler simulator.

-`KUBE_API_HOST`: This is the host of kube-apiserver which the simulator starts internally.
-Its default value is `127.0.0.1`.
+`KUBE_APISEVER_URL`: This is the URL of kube-apiserver which the simulator uses.
+This variable is used to connect to external kube-apiserver.

-`KUBE_API_PORT`: This is the port of kube-apiserver.
-Its default value is `3131`.

 `KUBE_SCHEDULER_CONFIG_PATH`: The path to a KubeSchedulerConfiguration file.
 If passed, the simulator will start the scheduler with that configuration.
 Or, if you use web UI, you can change the configuration from the web UI as well.

 `EXTERNAL_IMPORT_ENABLED`: This variable indicates whether the simulator